tezos/tezos-mirror/docs/developer/testing.rst

 Note that the first time you execute a job, it may take a long time because it requires downloading the docker image, and ``gitlab-runner`` is not verbose on this subject.
-It may be the case if the opam repository Tezos uses has been changed, requiring the refresh of the locally cached docker image.
+For instance, if Tezos' opam repository has changed, requiring a refresh of the locally cached docker image.

 Local changes must be committed (but not necessarily pushed remotely) before executing the job locally.
 Indeed, ``gitlab-runner`` will clone